PanikNub/paniknub.github.io/README.md

-This project is currently work in progress.
+This project is currently work in progress, expect bugs.